Opentrons/Protocols/dinosaur/README.md

 Learn how to use the robot by drawing a picture of a dinosaur in a 96 well plate!

 ### Additional Notes
+You can find more information [here](https://support.opentrons.com/getting-started/software-setup/dinosaur-protocol) about setting up and running this dino protocol.